Skip to main content

 But for my wish list, I don’t want too much this year, but all I want for Christmas is…

 1. A mentorship(s) with a genealogist(s) and community that resonates with me.
 A mentor who can provide specialized knowledge and wisdom with my specific family lines, and research walls and locations or regions.
-An ideal of mine is to have a mentorship(s) or a genealogy buddy group where were can collaborate on each other’s research questions and provide real support and advice that’s is actually really helpful and relevant.
+An ideal of mine is to have a mentorship(s) or a genealogy buddy group where we can collaborate on each other’s research questions and provide real support and advice that is actually really helpful and relevant.
 Whether that be online or face-to-face wouldn’t matter too much right now.

 3. Readers who will eventually find my blog and resonate with the topics I talk about sooner or later.